 Dr. Victor Lo and Dr. Don Mavinic, UBC Department of Civil Engineering

 This presentation shares results from a new manure management system that breaks down solid waste and allows for energy production as well as nutrient recovery.
 The system integrates:

 - an innovative microwave enhanced oxidation process (MW-AOP) for solids destruction in animal waste slurries, and

 - a high rate two-phase anaerobic digestion (TPAD) system for energy production and nutrient recovery via crystallization.

 Results from starter fertilizer trials in silage corn to refine phosphorous application

 Dr. Aime Messiga, AAFC Agassiz

-This presentation will share recent research on starter phosphorous rates and phosphorous risk indicators in silage corn productions .
-Since 2018, we have been conducting corn experiments in farmer’s fields in the Fraser Valley and Okanagan.
-Our results demonstrate that the effect of starter P on young corn plants varies, but does not carryover through harvest.
+This presentation shares recent research on starter phosphorous rates and phosphorous risk indicators in silage corn productions .
+Since 2018, Dr. Messiga has been conducting corn experiments in farmers’ fields in the Fraser Valley and Okanagan.
+The results demonstrate that the effect of starter P on young corn plants varies, but does not carryover through harvest.
 Phosphorus fertilizer recommendations for silage corn can be refined by decreasing starter P rates to 5.0 to 7.5 kg P ha–1 without decreasing dry matter yield at harvest.
 Refining Phosphorous management is important in light of the new Code of Practice for Agricultural Environmental Management (AEM Code) published in 2019.

 Gary Telford, Agriculture and Agri-Food Canada, Agassiz